PDC European Tour: Nine-dart finishes

-Thirteen nine-darters have been thrown on the European Tour.
+Twenty-one nine-darters have been thrown on the European Tour.
 The first one was thrown by Michael Smith in the inaugural tournament in Austria in 2012.

 After a gap of just over 5 years between nine-darters, the so-called "Curse of Ross Smith" hung over the European Tour, named after Smith, who got his in the 2013 Gibraltar Darts Trophy.
-Since Michael van Gerwen broke the curse at the 2018 European Darts Matchplay, there have been six more nine-dart finishes.
+Since Michael van Gerwen broke the curse at the 2018 European Darts Matchplay, there have been fourteen more nine-dart finishes.